 Over the course of the centuries, countless discoveries have paved the way for the use of bioimpedance analysis as a method of body composition analysis, allowing this technique to gain ground in the field of clinical research.

 There is indeed a long tradition of using electrical currents in medicine.
 Luigi Galvani – the renowned 18th century Italian physiologist and anatomist best remembered for his studies on animal tissue conductivity – advanced a theory on a link between electricity and life.
 The Scientist’s great intuition was that muscle contraction was caused by “intrinsic electricity” in the muscle itself.
 This notion was taken up with enthusiasm by many physiologists who came after him.

-In the latter half of the 19th century, R. Vigouroux theorised that the body’s response to an electrical current being passed through it could be useful for diagnosing some conditions.
+In the second half of the 19th century, R. Vigouroux theorized that the body’s response to the application of electrical current could be useful for diagnosing some diseases.

-This century, other great electrophysiologists like J. Nyboer, A.L.
+During this century, other great electrophysiologists like J. Nyboer, A.L.
 Thomasset (1962) and E.C.
-Hoffer (1970) applied bioelectrical impedance analysis in the study of bodily fluids.
+Hoffer (1970) applied bioelectrical impedance analysis in the study of body fluids.

 40 years of innovation in the world of body composition

 AKERN® is established in Florence in early 1980, at a time when a growing number of companies are founded in the healthcare sector in Italy.
 It quickly develops into a bona fide biotech company, combining medical and engineering expertise and opening up hitherto unexplored paths in the sector of diagnostics and prevention.

 AKERN® DEVELOPS THE FIRST BIO-ANALYSERS FOR THE DIRECT MEASUREMENT OF RESISTANCE, REACTANCE AND PHASE ANGLE